exoscale/telex/README.md

 For now the docs are almost non-existant but the source is quite minimal.
 That will come in time, once the api stabilizes.

+## Exceptional http statuses

+Exceptional http statuses will cause a throw with an exoscale.ex anomaly type ex-info.
+You can see the mapping here: https://github.com/exoscale/ex/blob/master/modules/ex-http/src/clj/exoscale/ex/http.clj.

+You can disable that by modifying the interceptor chain used by `request` calls

+## Things it doesn't do

+Right now we do not aim with clj-http compatibility, it's intentionally minimalistic, this make it very predictable and low overhead.
+If you need special handling of array params (`?a[]=foo&a[]=bar`, etc), multipart upload and these kind things you have to create interceptors yourself to do it, it's quite easy, most libraries that did that just copy some of the helper namespaces from clj-http, we'd suggest you'd do that on a case by case basis.

 ## Documentation

 [![cljdoc badge](https://cljdoc.xyz/badge/exoscale/net-http)](https://cljdoc.xyz/d/exoscale/net-http/CURRENT)